 How can I show up as an educator during this lesson to build a community of learners?

-When we attend to questions like these, our planning might lead us to adapt aligned materials in a variety of ways.
-In service of GLEAM we may do things like:
+When we attend to questions like these, our planning might lead us to adapt aligned materials in various ways.
+In service of GLEAM instruction, we may do things like:

-- Rewrite a geometry problem to involve local events, like a new building being considered in the school community
+- Rewrite a geometry problem to involve local events, like the consideration of a new building in the school community

-- Pose a question about which perspectives are included in the text students are reading, which are excluded, and why
+- Pose a question about which perspectives are included or excluded in the text students are reading and why

-- Consider how classroom texts and tasks can be used to analyze and illuminate inequities in the world around us
+- Consider how you can use classroom texts and tasks to analyze and illuminate issues in the world around us

 - Design and implement surveys to uncover student interests, experiences, and prior knowledge